'This Way Up' Programme materials and resources

 Session 5: The C of the ABC - Choosing wise responses

 By learning the two first core skills of Awareness and Being with experience, you already have all you need to make naturally wise choices in your life.
 That’s because you can create a gap between an initial event and your next move, and choose a wise response.
 This goes for both the everyday events, and the big decisions in your life.
-And as a carer, you may be having to make lots and lots of choices and decisions, both in relation to the person you care for, and to your own life and wellbeing.
 There are various ways where you can enhance your ability to make wise choices:

 Connecting with your values and purpose